2022 AmeriCorps YPAR grant

 Image source: @bcyparbaddies on Instagram

-The YPAR program in Brooklyn Center is in its third year, with financial support for youth-researcher wages from the district’s community schools department.
+The YPAR program in Brooklyn Center receives financial support for youth-researcher wages from the district’s community schools department.
 The program is led by Amina Smaller, an experienced youth researcher and facilitator and a co-founder of YoUthROC, with the goal of meeting the district’s mission and vision of becoming a justice-centered school district through the leadership and empowerment of young people.
 Previous projects have led to systematic changes to our school’s culture, including the creation of a youth-centered and -directed emotional-grounding space (supported by a nearly $10,000 grant), youth-led professional development about youth well-being, and the inclusion of youth on hiring committees for every teaching position in the secondary school.
 The most recent YPAR project focused on the need for restorative justice in our schools, and youth leaders are currently in conversations with district administrators to create policies for adults to be trained in restorative justice, as well as to develop a youth discipline committee to represent youth voices and perspectives in the school’s disciplinary system.

 Gillen, J. (2019).
 The power in the room: Radical education through youth organizing and employment.
 Beacon Press.